MM to Inches Practice Worksheets

 See what types of problems are included in our worksheets.
 Refresh for three new problems (easy, medium, hard).

-Problem: Convert 2.5" to millimeters.
+Problem: Convert 12 mm to inches.
 Round to 2 decimals.

 Solution: